-Subprimal Poetry Art is looking for poetry and flash fiction that is crafted, urgent, compelling, mythical, concerned with spiritual revelation, uses rhythmic sensual, vivid imagery and deals with fundamental truths.
-While we may have themed issues, feel free to interpret the theme somewhat loosely.
-Use your judgment.
+Subprimal Poetry Art looks for poetry and flash fiction that is crafted, urgent, lyrical, compelling, mythical, concerned with spiritual revelation, uses rhythmic sensual, vivid imagery and deals with fundamental truths.
 We're looking for work that enables the reader / listener to experience something that they might not otherwise in their regular life and causes them to think.
 We like pieces that use language in new ways.
 We have a special fondness for prose poems.
 Voices outside of the status quo keep us awake at night.

 Our reading periods and publication schedule:

 |January 1 - February 15||March|